nikolio/adnotium/README.md

 The ideal script/utility should:
 * query email creds(user/pass) from an open keepass instance or other secure place.
-* login to the email and search for posted forms
+* login to the email and search & download posted forms
-* sanitize and post with hugo
+* sanitize comment and post with hugo

+The whole "system" should be seperated into two parts:

+* The fetching part that downloads the posted comments from an imap email account and puts it into a staging folder.
+You move the approved comments from the staging folder to folder called accepted.

+* The site rebuilding & uploading: When you run the command to build your website, the comments from the acccepted folder get included and built in the relevant post.
+Additionally you could have sth like a cron job to rebuild the website with any new accepted comments automatically!

+It can be done asyncronously.
+So you do not need to give up privacy, convinience, or money and attention making sure backend servers and subcriptions are up and running!

 ---